Skip to Main Content

 When do I declare my field of study?

-• Year 1 of 2-year MSW Program: Submit your form to the Registrar, normally at the beginning of February
+• Year 1 of 2-year MSW Program: Submit your Field of Study Selection Form to the Registrar’s Office, normally in the beginning of February

 • Advanced Standing MSW Program: Indicate field of study when applying for admission to the program